sierra7659/transaction-processor/readme.md

 ## Your tasks

 - Have a look to the code.
 Do you miss any class?
+No
 - Complete **./src/TransactionProcessor.js** class.
 - Make sure all tests pass.
 Would you include more tests?
+In my opinion all cases are addressed
-- Do you know the pattern used by TransactionProcessor class?
+- Do you know the pattern used by TransactionProcessor class? class ES6

 We strongly recommend the use of: map, filter and reduce (among others).